-Remember that Grace has been inculcated with the military "warrior" ethos.
+We also want to remember that Grace has been inculcated with the military "warrior" ethos.
 The physical injuries she sustained pierce the facade of invulnerability.
 Not having been able to live up to her own ideals she feels a sense of shame, resulting in her desire to withdraw and hide.
 Additionally, she exhibits characteristics reminiscent of those who have experienced trauma (e.g., irritability).
 Whether or not she meets full criteria for Posttraumatic Stress Disorder (PTSD) is not apparent from the film.

 Proceed now to the thought questions for this vignette, beginning on the next page.